 Luckily, it’s comparatively easy to improve your waiting room design with these actionable reception area ideas.
 Waiting rooms don’t need to be dreary, cramped and unwelcoming.
 A few simple changes to your waiting room design can transform the space into an area where patients can kick back and pass the time before their appointment.
+With a bit of work, you can turn your waiting area into a powerful healthcare marketing strategy.
 Here’s how:

 Let’s start with the easy stuff.
 If you don’t currently have the time or budget to completely reinvent your waiting room design, there are a few small things you can do to make the area a more pleasant place for patients that are quick and easy.